particle-iot/docs/src/content/reference/device-os/firmware.md

 The object data is first compared to the data written in the EEPROM to avoid writing values that haven't changed.

-If the {{device}} loses power before the write finishes, the partially written data will be ignored.
+If the device loses power before the write finishes, the partially written data will be ignored.

 If you write several objects to EEPROM, make sure they don't overlap: the address of the second object must be larger than the address of the first object plus the size of the first object.
 You